PIE-Cubed/FRC-AprilTags/docs/install/computer.rst

         .. _install_linux:

-        In order to install one of this packages dependecies, a distro that has glibc 2.35 or newer, and an installer that implements :pep:`600`, such as pip 20.3 or newer is required.
+        In order to install one of this packages dependecies, a distro that has glibc 2.35 or newer, and an installer that implements PEP 600, such as pip 20.3 or newer is required.
         You can check your version of pip with the following command:

         .. code-block:: sh

-            pip3 -V
+            pip3 --version

         If you need to upgrade your version of pip, it is highly recommended to use a `virtual environment <https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/>`_.